Looking for places to visit in France? Here are the most famous landmarks in France that you should visit while traveling through the country.

 Although parts of it were destroyed over the years from the fire to World War I, this cathedral has bared it all and still stands in sheer beauty protruding through the skies of Reims city center.

-From the impressive Gallery of Kings that consists of 56 statues that are 15 ft tall, the beautifully framed rose windows, to the splendid Rayonnant Gothic facade, Reims cathedral is truly an architectural marvel to see.
+From the impressive Gallery of Kings which consists of 56 statues that are 15 ft tall, the beautifully framed rose windows, to the splendid Rayonnant Gothic facade, Reims cathedral is truly an architectural marvel to see.

 But as you walk inside, you will be more impressed as you lay your eyes on the main Nave that is almost 115 meters long.